allthepreaching/ALLthePREACHING/README.md

 This site is here to spread the Gospel of Jesus Christ and expose the truth of this world to as many people as possible.
 With promises of security and prosperity from a world government hell bent on ruling over us with censorship, for power and filthy lucre, it is time for a change!
 ALLthePREACHING.com is here to mirror as much content as possible.
 We will be hosting all sermons from every pastor of the New IFB, videos on creationism, sermon clips, a catalog of traditional hymns and music from many churches and so much more!
 So be sure to check back daily for new content!

+- 🔭 I’m currently working on maintaining all the video content for the NIFB.
 <!--
 **allthepreaching/ALLthePREACHING** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.